-The trading price of the Ordinary Shares may be subject to wide fluctuations in response to a number of events and factors, such as variations in operating results, announcements of innovations or new services by the Company or its competitors, changes in financial estimates and recommendations by securities analysts, the share price performance of other companies that investors may deem comparable to the Company and news reports relating to trends in the Company's markets.
-These fluctuations may adversely affect the trading price of the Ordinary Shares, regardless of the Company's performance.
+The trading price of the Company's shares may be subject to wide fluctuations in response to a number of events and factors, such as variations in operating results, announcements of innovations or new services by the Company or its competitors, changes in financial estimates and recommendations by securities analysts, the share price performance of other companies that investors may deem comparable to the Company and news reports relating to trends in the Company's markets.
+These fluctuations may adversely affect the trading price of the Company's shares, regardless of the Company's performance.